Angry Harry

 And the reason for this is that, by and large, it is not the women who are fearing for their lives who are picking up their phones.

-It is, by and large, the aggressive women who, two decades ago, would have killed their partners, who are now picking up the phones.
+It is, by and large, the aggressive women who, three decades ago, would have killed their partners, who are now picking up the phones.

 The conclusion must be, therefore, that, statistically speaking, the systems currently in place mostly aid and abet violent women who want to rid themselves of their partners and do very little for those women who are in genuine need of protection.